 RELATED: Paracetamol in pregnancy

-- Cough suppressants: Cough drops are another great way to stop coughing while not taking to intense of medication.
+- Cough suppressants: Cough drops are another great way to stop coughing while not taking an intense medication.
 Limiting your coughing can help ease the strain on your body as well as help with the symptoms.

-Remember: It is always important to consult a doctor.
+Remember: It is always important to consult a doctor or midwife.
 Never try to take treating methods into your own hands.
-Everything has the potential to not be pregnancy-safe – even if you are using homoeopathic methods.
-Doctors are trained to know what to do, and it is much better to consult them than to rely on of someone online.
+Everything has the potential to not be pregnancy-safe – even if you are using homeopathic methods.
+Doctors are trained to know what to do, and it is much better to consult them rather than to rely on of someone online.